mephas/helppage/funs.md

 <img src="/images/layout.png" width="40%">

-- **On the top** are tabs for choosing the methods, and button to quit the whole interface, to help help, and to go to home page.
+- **On the top** are tabs used to choose the methods, and button to quit the whole interface, to help help, and to go to home page.

-- **Red Square 1** gives some introduction about the functions for methods in this page.
+- **Red Square 1** gives some introduction about the functions or methods in this page.

-- **Red Square 2** in the left is for inputing data or setting the parameters.
+- **Red Square 2** in the left is used to input data or setting the parameters.

-- **Red Square 3** in the right is for result output.
+- **Red Square 3** in the right is used to output results.

 ## Start and end the interface (top)